cusisom/Dissertation-Methods/Photogrammetry/ReadMe.md

    - Once the model is properly oriented, move to establishing the correct scale.
    - Under the `Tools` tab in `SCENE 3D`, click on the `Control Points` tab
 	- A menu will appear on the left of the screen
-	- Click on the button that says `Create`
+	- Click on the button that says `Control Points` in this menu and then select `Create`
 		- It will generate an unassigned point (point 0)
 	- A small pop-up window will appear in the upper right corner of your screen suggesting that control points be assigned in 2D mode.
 Heed this advice.
 		- Near where this pop-up appeared (top right of model viewer screen) is a small white box that reads `3Ds`.
 Click and hold this button to access the dropdown menu.